 How To Determine Correct Stirrup Length for Your Dressage Work

-Think your dressage stirrup length is just right?
-Dressage expert Steven Wolgemuth shares some ways to double check that you are riding with your stirrups at the correct length.
+Think your stirrup length is just right?
+Dressage expert Steven Wolgemuth explains how to ensure you're riding with your stirrups at the correct length.

-Q: At what point is a rider ready to adjust the length of his or her dressage stirrups?
-A friend told me recently that I should be riding two or three holes lower so I could have “more leg.”
+Q: At what point is a rider ready to adjust the length of her dressage stirrups?
+A friend recently told me that I should be riding two or three holes lower so I could have “more leg.”
 All I get when I do that is a wobbly leg.
-How can I prepare myself for longer stirrups, and when should I begin to lower them?
+How can I prepare myself for longer stirrups and determine when I’m ready to lower them?

 A: There are many opinions among trainers on “correct” dressage stirrup length.
 It is safe to assume that there is a range of stirrup lengths appropriate for dressage.
 You mention lowering your stirrups two to three holes; unless your stirrup lengths are very short, this may be a bit radical for your situation.

-There are a number of factors to consider when deciding whether you can ride more effectively with stirrups on the shorter or longer side.
-(Photo by Amy K. Dragoo)
+There are a number of factors to consider when deciding whether you can ride more effectively with stirrups on the shorter or longer side. ©Amy K. Dragoo

 Many factors affect stirrup length—the length of your leg, the size and shape of your horse’s barrel, the level at which you’re riding, the type of saddle you use and your own preference.
 The following guidelines may help you evaluate your situation.